FrankHossfeld/gwt-modules-migration/README.md

 **Important Note**

-Even we are using a Maven multi module structure, the Mavan child modules do not refer the parent pom!
+Even we are using a Maven multi module structure, the Maven child modules do not refer the parent pom!

 ## Example
 [gwt-timer](https://github.com/FrankHossfeld/gwt-timer) is already migrated and uses the example structure.
 You can copy the files and structure from this Repo and use it as a base to start.

 ## Branching
-During development and before the module is deployed to Maven Central, we will work with one brach (**master**).
+During development and before the module is deployed to Maven Central, we will work with one branch (**master**).

 Once we have deployed the module to Maven Central, we will use two branches in the module repos:
-1. a **master** branche.
+1. a **master** branch.
 This branch will contain the last deployed version and will only updated in case of a new deploy.
-2. a **development** branche.
-We will use this branche for active development
+2. a **development** branch.
+We will use this branch for active development

 ## Formatting
 We will use the [fmt-maven-plugin](https://github.com/coveooss/fmt-maven-plugin) to format the code.